langdoc/txt2eaf/README.md

     git clone https://github.com/langdoc/txt2eaf

+There are two folders, `txt` and `eaf`.
+The text files should be in the `txt` folder.

-At first you have to install R on your computer and run these lines at Terminal (or in RStudio, or in R GUI, whatever you like):
+At first you have to install R on your computer and run these lines at Terminal (or the R part in RStudio, or in R GUI, whatever you like):

+    cd txt2eaf
     R
     install.packages("plyr")
     install.packages("dplyr")
     install.packages("XML")

-This installs the packages required by this function.
-It has to be done only once.
-Later it takes these packages through library() command.
+    txt2eaf(path = "./txt/", source_pattern = "txt$", actor = "S1")

+The packages have to be installed only once.
+Later that part can be skipped or replaced by commands:

+    library(plyr)
+    library(dplyr)
+    library(XML)

+The function `txt2eaf` takes three arguments.
+The first one is path to the folder where the text files are stored.
+The `source_pattern` wants to know whether there are `.txt` or `.csv` files. `actor` is the participant id for the tiers (usually this whole workflow is meant for the text which have just one "participant").

 You have to have the following folder structure: